The Cabinet of Ordinary Affairs

 This is Schlaifer & Wassenaar’s third collaboration, and they were among a select group of artists to receive an Artistic Innovations grant from the Mid-America Arts Alliance to support the exhibition and programming.

-A collaborative installation by Stephanie Ellis Schlaifer & Cheryl Wassenaar at the Fort Gondo Compound for the Arts, 2014.
-Text design by Wassenaar; objects by Schlaifer.
-Based on Schlaifer’s book of poems, Cleavemark (BOAAT Press, 2016).
+A collaborative installation by Stephanie Ellis Schlaifer & Cheryl Wassenaar at the Fort Gondo Compound for the Arts, 2014, that works with poems from Schlaifer’s collection Cleavemark (BOAAT Press, 2016).

 The poems explore a familial loss through the architecture of domestic spaces.